Before you begin to learn PHP, it might be wise to take a moment to plan your approach to learning the language.

-In order to see an error report, ensure that you turn to enable error handling in your php.ini file by using the code:
+To see an error report, ensure that you turn to enable error handling in your php.ini file by using the code:

 That will mean that when you make an error in your code, an error report like the one below (the result of a missing semi-colon) will at least return a somewhat helpful message to help you debug the problem.

-Tip 7 – Be careful with syntax
+Tip 7 – Be careful with the syntax

 In both your coding education and your life as a professional developer, you will lose hours of your life to syntax errors.

-A syntax error basically just means you wrote something that PHP didn’t understand.
+A syntax error just means you wrote something that PHP didn’t understand.
 It could be because you spelled the name of a variable differently from how you did when you created it, or you forgot to put a semicolon at the end of your statement.
 You’re going to forget that semicolon a lot.

 So be very careful with your syntax.
 In programming, it’s imperative to spell things correctly.